austinkao91/capstone-project/README.md

 [Details][phase-one]

-### Phase 2: Basic Flux architecture (2 days)
+### Phase 2a: Basic Flux Architecture (1 days)

-Phase 2.
-Basic Flux architecture (2 days) RestaurantIndex component will display all the restaurant components in the restaurant Store.
+RestaurantIndex component will display all the restaurant components in the restaurant Store.
 The index component will interact with api util to make query requests such as fetch restaurants, update restaurants, and create new restaurants.
-Home page will be created which contains a list of recommended restaurants and a navigation bar.
 Clicking on a restaurant should pull up the details of the restaurant.

+[Details][phase-two-a]

+### Phase 2b: Navigation bar (1 days)
   The navigation bar will contain sign up and sign in links if the user is not logged in, a placeholder for a logo, and navigation links.
+Utilize react router to implement the navigation bar.
 Will utilize bootstrap to style the website.

-[Details][phase-two]
+[Details][phase-two-b]

 ### Phase 3: Review feature (1 day)